 St Helen’s Place plan will incorporate the requirements of the NHS Long Term Plan and details the footprint’s priorities for the next five years and how these will be achieved.
 We’ll upload St Helen’s Place plan once it’s been published.

 Mark Palethorpe is the Place lead for St Helens and holds a joint role as the Executive Director of Integrated Health and Social Care for St Helens Borough Council and Accountable Officer for St Helens CCG.
-To find out more about Mark and to connect with him via LinkedIn or follow him on Twitter, please visit our ‘Meet the team’ page.
+To find out more about Mark and to connect with him via LinkedIn or follow him on Twitter.